 EECP (Enhanced External Counterpulsation)

-Also, patients who are considered inoperable or at high risk are approved for EECP treatment.
+Also, patients who are considered inoperable or at high risk can also receive EECP treatment.

 - Fewer symptoms associated with coronary artery disease and heart failure.

 - An improvement in their exercise capacity.